tytydraco/yessleep/out/Someone_shows_up_during_my_night_shift_at_the_morgue_offering_strange_advice_that_keeps_me_safe.md

 I walked to my car, my legs unsteady but my mind clearer than it had been in days.
 As I got  into the driver’s seat and turned the ignition, I allowed myself a final glance at the old brick building, its shadow long and dark against the morning light.
 Part of me wondered if I would ever return—if the pull of that place would draw me back, now that I knew its secrets.
 But for now, I knew that I had earned my freedom, however temporary it might be.

-I drove away from Hollowbrook Morgue, the road winding through the trees, carrying me away from the shadows that had nearly swallowed me whole.
+I drove away from Ashford Mortuary, the road winding through the trees, carrying me away from the shadows that had nearly swallowed me whole.
 And though I knew that the scars of that place would linger inside me, I also knew that I had faced the darkness and survived.

 As I rounded the bend, the morgue disappeared from my rearview mirror, swallowed by the forest.
 And for the first time in what felt like forever, I allowed myself to believe that maybe—just maybe—I could find a way to move on.